National Women's Soccer League expansion: Return of Utah Royals (2024)

-San Jose/San Francisco Bay Area (2024)
+Bay FC (San Jose/San Francisco Bay Area, 2024)

 Conflicting reports in 2014 and 2015 linked MLS's San Jose Earthquakes to a potential NWSL team.
 However, Earthquakes president Dave Kaval stated in May 2016 that the Earthquakes were interested in bringing an NWSL side to San Jose but were waiting for the approval and completion of a training and academy complex in order to be capable of hosting a NWSL or USL side.
-Kaval reiterated his previous comments on the NWSL in November, and added with regard to the training facility that "We’re in Week 20 in a 60-week process.
+Kaval reiterated his previous comments on the NWSL in November, and added with regard to the training facility that "We're in Week 20 in a 60-week process.
 Next summer they could certify the EIR (environmental impact report)."

 In January 2021, reports emerged of a new ownership group (unnamed former United States women's national soccer team players, separate from the Earthquakes) being interested in bringing NWSL to San Jose, with plans to play at the PayPal Park.
 On May 13, 2022, an SF Bay Area bid was among the seven groups Grant Wahl reported had strong interest in starting NWSL expansion teams.
 On June 21, 2022, former United States women's national soccer team players Brandi Chastain, Leslie Osborne, Danielle Slaton, and Aly Wagner officially announced this bid to join NWSL branded as "NWSL to the Bay."
 On January 27, 2023, it was reported that the NWSL would expand to Utah, San Francisco and Boston.
-The owners in Utah would pay $2-5 million, while the groups in San Francisco and Boston would pay $50 million.
-Utah and San Francisco would join the NWSL in 2024 and Boston would join the NWSL later. likely in 2026.
+The owners in Utah would pay $2–5 million, while the groups in San Francisco and Boston would pay $50 million.
+Utah and San Francisco would join the NWSL in 2024 and Boston would join the NWSL later, likely in 2026.

+The expansion was formally announced on April 4, 2023, with the expansion fee for both the Bay Area bid and a future Boston bid reportedly set at $53 million.
+Investment group Sixth Street Partners led the bid as the team's majority and controlling owners, with Sixth Street CEO Alan Waxman, former Golden State Warriors president Rick Welts, former San Francisco Giants executive Staci Slaughter, and former Facebook chief operating officer Sheryl Sandberg among the club's announced board members.
+Waxman would also represent the club on the league's board of governors.
+The team's name, Bay FC, and logo were announced on June 1, 2023.